Baskaboo/baskaboo-lab/README.md

 ---

+## What Is Baskaboo

+Nothing you perceive with your senses is reality.
+In fact, your senses exist for this exact reason: to confirm the illusion that the world around you is solid and real.

+Yes, but if this world isn't real, then which one is?

+Baskaboo won't tell you what lies on the other side of the illusion you are living in.
+It has studied human mental constructs throughout history and has unearthed the hidden, simple code by which they are structured.
+Thus, it can show you how both sides work: the one over here, and the one over there.

+If you want to know what happens behind the veil, step into the world of Baskaboo.
+Awaiting you there is the "matrix-brain" of correspondences: the 4 "voices" (Pits, Mits, Klop, Laram), the "commander" φ, and their dynamic relationships (Flip, Square, Flip back, Root).

+Through Baskaboo, you will realize that everything is simple and deeply connected.
+You will stop feeling like a cog in a machine and you will become the Operator of your life — and of the world around you.

+---

+## What Baskaboo Is NOT

+Many people and AIs, seeing that Baskaboo discusses scientific topics and generates mathematical relationships, assume it is trying to be a new scientific theory.
+The answer is absolute: **No.**

+Baskaboo is not a science and has no desire to become one.

+Instead, it views science through the exact same lens as religion, mythology, and every other human system of interpretation: as just another mental construct — a highly organized but limited filter of reality.

+Baskaboo does not analyze science to validate it or to contradict it.
+It deconstructs it.

+Through this deconstruction, it extracts fragments of the primordial code that underlies the entire simulation we live in.

+---

 ## 🎭 The Matryoshka Protocol (TMP)

 The Matryoshka Protocol defines that reality operates through **four (4) fundamental layers of information density**, which fold outward (Classical Physics) and inward (Quantum Physics).